Help for employees

 - the employee uses the car only for business travel or for ordinary commuting between home and work (and travel to training).

 You can find confirmation of this rule in HMRC's Employment Income Manual on GOV.UK.
 The definition of disability for this purpose is that of 'a physical or mental impairment which has a substantial and long-term adverse effect on his ability to carry out normal day-to-day activities'.
 See HMRC's Employment Income Manual on GOV.UK for further important information about this definition.

 This exemption is highly restrictive as it prohibits any private use of the car.
 Private use might include a call to the doctors on the way home from work, or regular small detours to a newsagent on the way to work.
-If the employee's use of the car strays into these realms, then car and fuel benefit should be reported to HMRC by the employer (on form P11D).
+If the employee's use of the car strays into these realms, then the car and fuel benefit should be reported to HMRC by the employer (on form P11D) and you may have to pay tax on the value.
 It is therefore easy to trigger inadvertent financial consequences here, so it is important to be aware of the rules.

 Whilst the car benefit charge cannot be avoided if there is to be any private use of the vehicle, the fuel charge can be mitigated by the disabled employee paying for all private use fuel.